coveo/coveo-sap-commerce-connector/coveo/searchprovidercoveosearchservices/README.md

 # Coveo SAP Commerce indexer push extension

+> [!IMPORTANT]
+> For the exhaustive guide on how to set up the extension, see the [Coveo documentation](https://docs.coveo.com/en/ladf2011).

 ## Installation

+Depending on your SAP Commerce version, download the extension from the appropriate branch:

+* For SAP Commerce Cloud 2011, use the `v1` branch.

+* For SAP Commerce Cloud 2105 and 2205, use the `v2` branch.

+* For SAP Commerce Cloud 2211, use the `main` branch.

+In the `main` branch, you can find that the extension has different versions.
+For detailed changes between versions, see the [Change Log](https://github.com/coveo/coveo-sap-commerce-connector/blob/main/CHANGELOG.md).

 1. Copy the `searchprovidercoveosearchservices` extension to the `hybris/bin/custom` directory of your project.